wygulmage/after-sundown/monsters.md

 The Strigoi and Nosferatu have a checkered history, with the Strigoi usually holding the upper hand.
 Strigoi lands were usually farther to the South into what is now the Balkans, but in those areas where both existed the Strigoi recruited from the top of society and the Nosferatu from the bottom.
 These social class differences persisted in the night as they did in the day.

 A Strigoi has an Orphic power source and a Feeding power schedule.

-[table][mrow]The First Strigoi?
+#### The First Strigoi?

-[row]By far the most famous Strigoi was (is?)
+By far the most famous Strigoi was (is?)
 Dracula.
 He is actually rather hated by most Strigoi because his obsessive grandstanding over the years is basically a giant thumb in the eye of the Vow of Silence.
 He's been killed repeatedly, but various fanatics keep figuring out ways to bring him back from the dead.
 Which being a Strigoi mostly involves finding some significant portion of his corpse and pouring a bunch of fresh human blood on it.

 But Strigoi were running around being aristocratic blood drinkers for over two thousand years before Dracula was a major player in the Makhzen-Covenant wars of the 15th century.
 The first Strigoi in the secret histories is Zalmoxis, who was a god king of the Dacians in the 12th century BCE.
 He enslaved other supernatural creatures and taught humans about Orphic magic.
-The secret histories are a little unclear on what exactly he did, because shortly after he was defeated the Tradition of Misdirection was created to prevent as much actionable sorcerous knowledge from falling into the hands of mortal humans as Zalmoxis had allowed.[/table]
+The secret histories are a little unclear on what exactly he did, because shortly after he was defeated the Tradition of Misdirection was created to prevent as much actionable sorcerous knowledge from falling into the hands of mortal humans as Zalmoxis had allowed.

-[list]**Strigoi Starting Powers**
+#### Strigoi Starting Powers

-- Core Discipline: Fortitude -
+Core Discipline: Fortitude

 * Patience of the Mountains (Basic Fortitude)
 * Revive the Flesh (Basic Fortitude)

-- Basic Powers -
+Basic Powers

 * Vigor (Basic Clout)
 * Bite of the Serpent (Basic Lure of Destruction)
 * Gift of Health (Basic Path of Blood)
 * Mesmerism (Basic Authority)

--Advanced Powers -
+Advanced Powers

 * Restoration (Advanced Fortitude)
 * Indomitability (Advanced Fortitude)

-**Distinctive Flaw:** Compulsive Behavior[/list] **Story Inspiration:** Lair of the White Worm, Dracula, Ultraviolet
+**Distinctive Flaw:** Compulsive Behavior
+**Story Inspiration:** Lair of the White Worm, Dracula, Ultraviolet

-**[size=20]The Daeva[/size]**
+### The Daeva
-"_It turns out that humans _in general_ are a superstitious and cowardly lot.
-How marvelous._"
+_"It turns out that humans **in general** are a superstitious and cowardly lot.
+How marvelous."_

 So thoroughly has the American vampire integrated itself into vampire lore that it is difficult for us to remember that before contact was established between the New World and the Old, that the bat vampire was a being only of the Americas (as indeed, Vampire Bats themselves are a New World creature).
 The Daeva were called Onaqui and Tlahuelpuchi by the Nahuatl speakers of Central America, but seemingly before 1492 not a single one of them set foot in Africa or Eurasia.
 And yet, in the most recent centuries they have spread throughout the world, and transformed Luminaries of every skin tone into more of themselves.